 The Black Sea borders Romania on a 245km distance, and this fact attracts lots of tourists to the Romanian littoral.

-Some of the best resorts you can choose from, if you decide to go to the Black Sea from Romania, are Saturn (very clean and quite), Costinesti (very young, alive and entertaining) and Mamaia (one of the most luxuriant options, lots of clubs and restaurants).
+Some of the best resorts you can choose from, if you decide to go to the Black Sea from Romania, are Saturn (very clean and quiet), Costinesti (very young, alive and entertaining) and Mamaia (one of the most luxurious options, lots of clubs and restaurants).

 You can read more about the best beaches in Romania here.